-Karre is a furniture and product design studio based in İstanbul, Turkey.
+Karre is a furniture and product design studio based in London and Istanbul.
 Karre dates back to 1950’s when Sadi Ozis, Turkish designer, painter and sculptor started to design and produce the first metal furniture in Turkey in his metal atelier.

 Although 60 years passed since then, these timeless designs are above all interior trends with all their elegance and still fascinate appreciative eyes.

 Having internalised these principles, Karre studio continues creating custom and handcrafted products, furniture designs and applications.

 Sadi Öziş was born in İstanbul in 1923.
 After finishing high school education in İstanbul Erkek Lisesi he continued his education in İstanbul Arts Academy, department of decoration and graduated from Kenan Temizan’s fashion atelier.
 In 1948, he received the state scholarship and went to Paris to study stage and costume design.

 He studied painting in André L’hote atelier, Academie Grande Chaumiere and Atelier de L’art Apstrait; stage and costume design in Ecole du Louvre, Academie Julian and Paul Colin atelier.
 It is around this time he started studying sculpture.
 He returned to Turkey in 1952 and was assigned to İstanbul Art Academy as a faculty member.